 “California soils contain ample amounts of most plant nutrients,” writes Paul Moore in the 1952 Yearbook of the California Avocado Society, the Bible of avocado culture.
 “The function of fertilization is to supplement deficiencies in the soil, not to feed the tree directly with all its nutrient requirements.
 The most common deficiencies suffered by avocados are nitrogen and zinc.”

-More easily, however: “Your trees are open books.
+Most easily, says Paul Moore: “Your trees are open books.
 If you learn to read them you will be able to tell their nutrient needs at a glance.
 For example, nitrogen deficiency is indicated by pale green or yellowish green leaves.
 This is in contrast to the normal dark green color of leaves formed under an adequate supply of nitrogen.”
-(That’s Paul Moore again.)

 In the book Avocado Production in California, former University of California farm advisor Gary Bender writes, “It should be remembered that there is no “magic bullet” fertilizer that will increase avocado production, unless that particular grove has a deficiency in a particular element.”